AakashDev-Draup/Social-Group-App-Development/api_documentation.md

 ### (AddUserGroupApi, '/api/group/<groupid>/add/user')

 This api is used for adding member to the group.
 The user adding the member should be an admin.
-The body of the request will contain the user id of the user adding the member and a dictionary containing user id of the member being added to the group and his role between 'ADMIN', 'MEMBER', and 'MODERATOR'.
+The body of the request will contain  a dictionary containing user id of the member being added to the group and his role between 'ADMIN', 'MEMBER', and 'MODERATOR'.

 For ex : Body<br>
 {<br>
-"userid":"asdfadsfdsfds54564156",<br>
-"newuser":{"dfdfasdfdsf":"MEMBER"}<br>
+"adduser":{"dfdfasdfdsf":"MEMBER"}<br>
 } <br>

 ### (RemoveUserGroupApi, '/api/group/<groupid>/remove/user')

 This api is used to remove user from the group.
-The body of the request contains the user id of one of the admins of group and user id of the member being removed.
+The body of the request contains user id of the member being removed.

  For ex : Body<br>
 {<br>
-"userid":"asdfadsfdsfds54564156",<br>
-"deluserid":"dsfgdfgfhfghfghfg"<br>
+"deleteuser":"dsfgdfgfhfghfghfg"<br>
 } <br>

 ### (PostApi, '/api/group/<groupid>/post/add')

 This API is used to create a post.
-The body contains the user id of the post owner and content.
+The body contains content.
 The user creating the post must be member of the group.

  For ex : Body<br>
 {<br>
-"userid":"asdfadsfdsfds54564156",<br>
 "content":"my first post"<br>
 } <br>

 ### (CommentApi, '/api/group/<groupid>/post/<postid>/comment/add')

 This API is used to create a comment.
-The body contains the user id of the member who commented and content.
+The body contains the  content.
 The user creating the comment must be member of the group.

  For ex : Body<br>
 {<br>
-"userid":"asdfadsfdsfds54564156",<br>
 "content":"my first comment"<br>
 }<br>

 ### (DeletePostApi, '/api/group/<groupid>/post/<postid>/delete')

 This Api is used to delete a post.
 User can delete his post.
 ADMIN and MODERATOR can delete any post.
-The body of the request contains the user id of the member who wants to delete.

- For ex : Body<br>
-{<br>
-"userid":"asdfadsfdsfds54564156"<br>
-}<br>

 ### (DeleteCommentApi, '/api/group/<groupid>/comment/<commentid>/delete')

 This Api is used to delete a comment.
 User can delete his comment.
 ADMIN and MODERATOR can delete any comment.
-The body of the request contains the user id of the member who wants to delete.

- For ex : Body<br>
-{<br>
-"userid":"asdfadsfdsfds54564156"<br>
-}<br>

 ### (ReadGroupApi, '/api/group/<groupid>/read')

 This Api fetches all the posts in a group.
 You must be a member of the group.
-The body of the request contains the user id of the member who wants to access the group.

- For ex : Body<br>
-{<br>
-"userid":"asdfadsfdsfds54564156"<br>
-}<br>

 ### (GetGroupApi, '/api/group/<groupid>')

 To get a single group information you use this Api.
-You must be an ADMIN of the group.
-The body of the request should contain admin user id.

- For ex : Body
-{<br>
-"userid":"asdfadsfdsfds54564156"<br>
-}<br>

 ### (GetPostApi, '/api/group/<groupid>/post/<postid>')

 This Api is used to fetch a particular post.
 The person accessing must be a member of the group.

- For ex : Body<br>
-{<br>
-"userid":"asdfadsfdsfds54564156"<br>
-}<br>

 ### (GetCommentApi, '/api/group/<groupid>/comment/<commentid>')

 This Api is used to fetch a particular comment.
 The person accessing must be a member of the group.

- For ex : Body<br>
-{<br>
-"userid":"asdfadsfdsfds54564156"<br>
-}<br>